joomla/accessibility/docs/glossary/glossary-accessibility.md

  * A function assumed or part played by a person or thing in a particular situation.
  * In reference to ARIA, main indicator of type.
 This semantic association allows tools to present and support interaction with the object in a manner that is consistent with user expectations about other objects of that type.
  * The role of a GUI element.
 An element can be an alert to the user, an arrow, an object that allows to select a date, a check box, a dialog, a menu etc.

+### Same functionality
+Same result when used.

+**Example**: A submit "search" button on one Web page and a "find" button on another Web page may both have a field to enter a term and list topics in the Web site related to the term submitted.
+In this case, they would have the same functionality but would not be labeled consistently.
+(Athena ICT)

+### Same relative order
+Same position relative to other items

+**Note**: Items are considered to be in the same relative order even if other items are inserted or removed from the original order.
+For example, expanding navigation menus may insert an additional level of detail or a secondary navigation section may be inserted into the reading order.
+(Athena ICT)

 ### Screen magnifier
  A software program that magnifies a portion of the screen, so that it can be more easily viewed.
 Screen magnifiers are used primarily by individuals with low vision.